kvutien/Tutorial-ipfs-dapp/TUTO-3.md

 export default ipfs;
 ```
 ## File 2 — `src/getWeb3.js`
 This is a new file.
-It contains a component that returns the "provider" which is a JavaScript object containing the API calls to do blockchain transactions via JSON-RPC calls with a blockchain node.
-Its logic covers the cases where the dApp is called from the new version of MetaMask, from an old version of MetaMask and where the dApp runs without MetaMask on a local test blockchain network.
+It contains a component that returns a JavaScript object.
+The key/value pairs of this object describe the API calls to a blockchain node that do transactions.
+This object is called a "Provider".

+The logic of these functions covers the cases where the dApp is called from the new version of MetaMask, from an old version of MetaMask and where the dApp runs without MetaMask on a local test blockchain network.
 ```javascript
 import Web3 from "web3";
 export default getWeb3;